CupOfTea696/TwoStream/README.md

  - Push events from server to all or specific user.

 ### Acknowledgements
 TwoStream is heavily based on [Latchet][latchet].
 Some of the internal workings and public API is entirely different, other parts are near copy-pasted from the original code.
-The main difference between TwoStream and [Latchet][latchet] (will be) Laravel 5 support and read-only access to Session data.
+The main difference between TwoStream and [Latchet][latchet] is (or will be) Laravel 5 support and read-only access to Session data.
 If you are using Laravel 4, please do go and use [Latchet][latchet] since it is pretty good.
 (Although the creator claims it's not even an alhpa version.
 Believe me, it is.)
 If you use Laravel 5 however, feel free to start testing this out and contribute.

 [latchet]: https://github.com/sidneywidmer/Latchet  "Latchet (L4 Package)"